Biocontrol Release Program

 The program is entirely funded by participants and is operated by AISC as a service for invasive plant managers and landowners to purchase biocontrol agents along with expert consulting on their use.

-The program currently offers biocontrol agents for the following invasive plants:
+The program currently offers biocontrol agents for the following invasive plants for 2023:

 - Leafy spurge (Euphorbia esula)